Understanding COSHH: Essential Guidelines for Workplace Safety

 Training is essential for ensuring employees understand COSHH and the hazards of the substances they handle.
 Key training components should include:

-• Emergency Procedures: Offer guidance on immediate actions to take in case of exposure or accidents.
+Emergency Procedures: Provide guidance on immediate actions to take in case of exposure or accidents.

 Implementing effective training increases awareness and empowers employees to take responsibility for their safety.